emartech/content-blocks-book/concepts.md

 **Auto inline CSS classes:** automatically inline all classes provided in `<style>` tags into the HTML tags.
 These CSS classes could be in the base layout.

 **Encourage CSS classes:** CSS classes can be added to the block HTML tags and the class definitions can be added in template level *[?and in block level?]*.
-The styles will be automatically inlined into the HTML tags.
+The styles should be automatically inlined into the HTML tags.

 **Use SASS:** instead of CSS we accept SASS code - which enables variables and simplify creating complex styles.
 On the email/preview generation process all SASS code (from base layout, custom SASS, block level styling?) will be concatenated and then compiled - so a SASS variable could be used in all of the styles!
+The styles should be automatically inlined into the HTML tags.

 **High HTML:** provide high-level HTML tags to simplify the creation of complex and responsive layouts.
 These tags mean automatically added styles as well.